The Long Journey of the People from Europe and Latin America in the Merrimack Valley

 The questions brought up during this workshop included:

-- How can voices from the immigrant community inform our understanding of how to approach this topic with our students?
+- How can voices from the community inform our understanding of how to approach this topic with our students?

 - How can we help students connect with this history, keeping their voices and ideas at the forefront of our teaching?